jmanderson5/startup/README.md

 ### Elevator pitch

 Despair.
 Sadness.
 Misery.
 These are synonyms for the lack of joy will feel in a world filled with a lack of competitive gaming.
 How may we fill this void?
 Connect four!
 The connect four application will fill the void that the people in your life never could.
-Complete with score tracking, multiplayer interactions, and score tracking download the connect four application today to find joy and peace in your life!
+Complete with score tracking and multiplayer interactions download the connect four application today to find joy and peace in your life!

 ### Design